mrbusche/backseatfan.com/_posts/2010-07-31-browns-sign-cb-joe-haden.md

   </p>

   <p>
-    With the signing Haden's &#8220;holdout&#8221; will last just half a day.
+    With the signing Haden's "holdout" will last just half a day.
 The CB is expected to practice this afternoon.
   </p>

   <p>